jesse-prpic/JessePrpic_T1A1/README.md

 However, at the end of the day I was unfortunately still behind in my project and missed adding all of the media queries to the project.

-Step 4: Conclusions - What's been collected |
+Step 4: Conclusions - What has been collected |
 I think in life we get in our heads and feelings surrounding the negative and what we could have done better; however, we should focus on the 9/10 things we did correct and are happy with.
-I am disappointed that the media queries weren't done in full and how I wanted them, however I am absolutely happy about how I was able to build a working and functioning website after only 3 weeks of going through the course.
+I am disappointed that the media queries weren't done in full and they way I wanted them, however I am absolutely happy about what I was able to build after only 3 weeks of going through the course.
 If I was faced with the same situation again, I would be focusing on the aspects that are necessary to be done and not focus on how pretty that website needs to be, media queries would be something to work on in the earlier stages of the project.